Racial equality: National Association of the Advancement of Colored People (NAACP)

 First created on February 12, 1909, in Springfield, Illinois.
-This group was against the violence that was directed toward African Americans.
+This group was against the violence that was directed toward blacks.
 Their objective was to eliminate racial inequality, and guarantee political, educational, social, and economic equality for citizens.
 Their office was located in New York.
-Moorfield Storey was named president, while, Du Bois, was the only African American Director of Publications.
+Moorfield Storey was named president, while Du Bois was the only black Director of Publications.

 Congress of Racial Equality

 There was a civil rights group called the Congress of Racial Equality (CORE) that came together to fight corruption and segregation in a nonviolent manner.
 CORE grew profoundly after the 1950s, beginning with James Farmer who later became the leader of the group and a civil rights activist in 1941.
 He went back to his "Native South" and visited a local movie theater, where he came upon the "crow's nest", an area that was reserved for blacks.
-He opposed the Jim Crow laws.
-He realized that he and his friends supported those laws by what they did in their daily actions.
+He opposed the Jim Crow laws, but he realized that he and his friends supported those laws by what they did in their daily actions.
 He soon wrote a memo and summoned the formation of a group of individuals that were powerful in mind and body to be able to take personal nonviolent actions to end discrimination.

 CORE was established in 1942 in Chicago.
 It was a branch of a "Peace-Lover" organization, which was called the Fellowship of Reconciliation (FOR).
 CORE used nonviolent actions that involved sit-ins, which were done on lunch counters in Chicago.
 By 1947, CORE contributed with an interracial bus ride across the upper part of the South.
-They were testing state buses that the U.S Supreme Court ordered to be desegregated, which was the Morgan v.
+They were testing state buses that the US Supreme Court ordered to be desegregated, which was the Morgan v.
 Virginia decision in 1946.
 This led to some success for the facilities that were testing out the orders they were given, but it didn't grab much attention, especially at the national level, which was their main goal.
 By 1960, there was a new wave of nonviolent direct action protests initiated through the student sit-in movement.
 CORE's national director James Farmer repeated the Journey of Reconciliation.
 Another Supreme Court ruling, Boynton v.
 Virginia (1960), ordered a stop to segregation in the interstate bus terminals.
 That came to be the Freedom Rides.
 The Freedom Riders traveled deep into the south and were attacked by segregationists along with Alabama.

 CORE began in the North and was mainly concentrated in public areas.
 About two decades ago, the North had segregated spots where blacks were not allowed.
 Those places, for example, were restaurants, bowling alleys, skating rinks, and barber shops.
 More successful efforts were the work settings where there were some experiments with interracial workers and in housing co-operatives.
 CORE's main focus was to increase public recognition in the north.
 In the late 1940s and early 1950s, CORE moved to the border states of Missouri, Maryland, and Oklahoma.